yorickdowne/ethstaker-deposit-cli/docs/src/exit_transaction_mnemonic.md

 - **`--devnet_chain_setting`**: The custom chain setting of a devnet or testnet.
 Note that it will override your `--chain` choice.
 This should be a JSON string containing an object with the following keys: network_name, genesis_fork_version, exit_fork_version and genesis_validator_root.

+## Output files
+A successful call to this command will result in one or more [Signed Exit Transaction files](signed_exit_transaction_file.md) created.

 ## Example Usage

 ```sh